ctkelley/NotebookSIAMFANL/README.md

 # Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia
 ## Under contract with SIAM for publication in 2022

-## Version 0.7: final draft that goes to the publisher
+## Version 0.8: Absolute final version after copyediting!
+## The ms went to the publisher on May 10.
+When I get the copyedits back, I will fix the problems and that will be the end of changes to the text.

 __Use 1.7.1 or higher with these notebooks.
 LTS 1.6.5 also works (for now).__